liberapay/liberapay.org/en/rules_of_procedure.md

 The members have two weeks to voice their objections, afterwards it is assumed that they have none.

+If after three weeks a consensus isn't reached, and the lack of decision prevents the organization from fulfilling its mission, then the choice that received the most votes is approved.
+If multiple choices have the same number of votes, then one is selected randomly.

 ## Article 3: representation

 The members elect at least one of their own to represent the organization in its relations with third-party institutions (banks, governmental agencies, etc).